shaeantoine/ml_framework_benchmarking/README.md

 Obviously the OS can't be kept consistent for each device without serious effort.
 As a result, MacOS will be run for Apple Silicon and Linux will be used for Nvidia and Intel.

 ## Performance Metrics

+These metrics follow ML benchmarking guidance such as (DAWNBench)[https://www.google.com/search?client=safari&rls=en&q=DAWNBench&ie=UTF-8&oe=UTF-8]!.
+In addition to throughput and inference speed markers.

+### Training Throughput
+Number of training samples processed per second (averaged over full training period).
+Generally the higher the better (training should be completed faster).

+### Inference Latency
+Time per image (ms) for a forward pass.
+This correlates to deployment performance.
+I'll report the median and 90th percentile of a single-image.

+### Peak Memory Usage
+Maximum device memory used during training (in GB).

+### Time-to-convergence
+Time to reach a target validation accuracy.

+### Cost per training run
+This is specifically for cloud costs, I'll be tracking total cost for training.

+### Power Consumption
+Eletrcial power draw (in Watts) during training.

+## Methodology